Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Money laundering harms both society and the world economy.

 Meanwhile, the world economy is hurt by the enormous volume of laundered money entering it.
-According to the United Nations Office on Drugs and Crime, 2% to 5% of the world's Gross Domestic Product — or $800 billion to $2 trillion — enters the global banking system through money laundering.
-This means the world GDP could be higher if that laundered money entered the world's economy through legitimate means, where it could be used to stimulate business activity or fund government services, instead of being used to corrupt business people and government officials.
+According to the United Nations Office on Drugs and Crime, 2% to 5% of the world's gross domestic product (GDP) — or $800 billion to $2 trillion — enters the global banking system through money laundering.
+This means the world’s GDP could be higher if that laundered money entered the world's economy through legitimate means, where it could be used to stimulate business activity or fund government services, instead of deleterious pursuits.

-A classic example of how laundered money can threaten the financial system is the case of HSBC, a financial institution hit with a $1.9 billion fine in 2012 for its money laundering activities — but wasn't indicted because law enforcement authorities felt that doing so could endanger the global financial system.
+A classic example of how laundered money can threaten the financial system is HSBC, a financial institution that was hit with a $1.9 billion fine in 2012 for its money laundering activities — but wasn't indicted because law enforcement authorities felt that doing so could endanger the global financial system.

-Money laundering can also hurt citizens and financial markets.
-Laundering is often tied to tax evasion, and those taxes could be used to reduce government debt and taxes paid by taxpayers, as well as fund programs that benefit a nation's citizens.
-In addition, laundering gives criminal organizations the resources they need to thrive by corrupting police and politicians, thereby undermining faith in government.
-For example, in 2017 the Guardian reported that Azerbaijan’s ruling elite used laundered money as part of a $3 billion scheme to pay politicians and journalists to deflect criticism of Azerbaijan’s president and promote a positive image of the country.
+Money laundering can also hurt communities and financial markets.
+Laundering is often tied to tax evasion, and those lost tax payments could have been used to reduce government debt and individual taxes, as well as fund programs that benefit residents.
+In addition, laundering enables criminal organizations to thrive, in part by corrupting police and politicians, thereby undermining faith in government.
+For example, in 2017, the Guardian reported that Azerbaijan’s ruling elite used laundered money as part of a $3 billion scheme to pay politicians and journalists to deflect criticism of Azerbaijan’s president and promote a positive image of the country.

 What is anti-money laundering (AML)?